reconhub/learn/content/post/practical-real-time-response-3.md

 transmission tree?

-  - The tree is fairly poorly resolved, as most ancestries have \<0.5 posterior support.
+  - The tree is fairly poorly resolved, as most ancestries have \<0.5 posterior support
-  - The genetic data can resolve the outbreak into clusters of identical cases, but not beyond that.
+  - The genetic data can resolve the outbreak into clusters of identical cases, but not beyond that

 As a point of comparison, repeat the same analysis using temporal data only, and plot a graph of ancestries (`type = "alpha"`); you should